cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 }
 ```

-Starport has created the following boilerplate for you:
+Ignite CLI has created the following boilerplate for you:

 * The [Protobuf gRPC interface function](https://github.com/cosmos/b9-checkers-academy-draft/blob/315e855/proto/checkers/query.proto#L17-L19) to submit your new `QueryCanPlayMoveRequest` and its default implementation.
 * The [routing of this new query](https://github.com/cosmos/b9-checkers-academy-draft/blob/315e855/x/checkers/types/query.pb.gw.go#L319-L337) in the query facilities.